MaastrichtU-IDS/dsri-documentation/website/docs/openshift-debug.md

     docker push ghcr.io/maastrichu-ids/filebrowser:v2.11.10
     ```

-:::tip
+:::tip Image created automatically

 If the image does not exist, GitHub will create automatically when you push it for the first time!
-You can then head to your organization **Packages** tab to see the package.
+You can then head to your [organization **Packages** tab](https://github.com/orgs/MaastrichtU-IDS/packages) to see the package.

 :::

 :::warning Make it public

-By default new images are set as `private`, go to your Package settings and set it as `public` to avoid needing to login to pull it.
+By default new images are set as `Private`, go to your Package settings and set it as `Public`, this avoids the need to login to pull the image.

 :::